 Why are CBD products sold in some countries in the European Union?
 Why is the sale forbidden in other countries?

 Novel Food is not a law nor a binding regulation.
 Most countries take the stand of the Novel Food commission but in specific cases member states may have differening opinions.
 To give a few examples, CBD products are widely sold in big drugstores (e.g. Kruidvat, Etos) and supermarkets (Albert Heijn) in the Netherlands.
-The German drugstores DM and Rossman currently also sell CBD products, as do specialized hemp stores.

 Can I sell CBD products?